-When you understand your lawn’s environmental needs and tailor your lawn care practices to suit local conditions, you get a healthy, environmentally friendly lawn.
+To Know when to water your Florida lawn is only possible when you understand your lawn’s environmental needs and tailor your lawn care practices to suit local conditions, you get a healthy, environmentally friendly lawn.
 Design your yard so it thrives on rainwater alone, without additional irrigation.
 Another reason for lawn irrigation is the fact that Florida’s sandy soils do not hold much water.

-Water at the right time.
+Water your Florida lawn at the right time

 Watering in the early morning or late evening when temperatures and wind speeds are the lowest will reduce water loss through evaporation.
 Check with your local Water Management District office or Cooperative Extension Service office to find out how often to water.
 Tighter watering restrictions may be in order for different counties ranging from one day per week to two days per week and as restrictive as from 8:00 am to 6:00 pm for no watering.

-Set your timers.
+Set your timers

 To keep your yard healthy with just enough water, it is important to set your timer with a watering schedule that suits your area considering the amount of rainfall you usually get.
 For example, in Southwest Florida, a suggested watering schedule is two days a week (such as Monday and Thursday).
+However, advanced systems now monitor the weather including temperature, humidity, rainfall, wind and more.
+These systems make it easy for you to water at the right time an the right amount each watering cycle.

-Determining when to water.
+Determining when to water

 1. Bluish-gray areas in the lawn